<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 Let’s get started.

-What is crowdsourcing in last-mile delivery?
+What is crowdsourced delivery?

 Crowdsourcing delivery is a method of employing private contractors to outsource delivery.
 Crowdsourced delivery agents use their vehicles to pickup and drop-off orders to customers, transporting them from stores, warehouses or fulfillment centers to the customer’s doorstep - the last mile of delivery.